 11. Fear of being dumped again

-Having been unexpectedly abandoned or dumped by your past lover will develop a fear in you.
+Having been unexpectedly abandoned or dumped by your past lover will create a fear in you.
 At the back of your mind, you will always think that this will be repeated and it is difficult to be happy and satisfied in the present relationship with this sort of mindset.

 If you are carrying emotional scars from a past relationship, then this fear is inevitable.
 But how you deal with this feeling is entirely your call.
 If you let it engulf you, then you will never be able to form a strong foundation for your new relationship.
 Let go of the past and move on.
 Enjoy your present.

 12. You are not okay with physical intimacy